 Step 1 – Download LogMeIn Hamachi VPN software for Windows.
 Install it on both local and remote PC.

 Step 2 – Upon installation, Hamachi will create a virtual network adapter named ‘Hamachi’ on this path – Control Panel -> Network and Internet -> Network Connections.
 Now, Run the Hamachi application and turn on the VPN button.
-Once you do that then on the top side, you should see your Hamachi IP.
+Once you do that, then on the top side, you should see your Hamachi IP.

 Creating and Joining a Hamachi Network

 Step 3 – Create a new network and assign it a name and a password.
-If you are not a member then Hamachi will ask you to sign up.
+If you are not a member, then Hamachi will ask you to sign up.

 Step 4 – On remote PC, open Hamachi and join the network you have created on the local PC.
-Upon joining, the remote PC name would be visible under the network along with the green dot.
+Upon entering, the remote PC name would be visible under the network along with the green dot.

 Connect Windows Remote Desktop

 Step 5 – Open Remote Desktop Connection App on the local PC.
 Type the Hamachi IP of the remote PC in the IP address field and hit connect.